pwilli23/Crypto_Sentiment_Analyzer/README.md

 ## Executive Summary

 The goal of this project is to help users understand the trends that are present in the current market so as to make better investment decisions when buying or selling cryptos.
-We will create a user friendly sentiment analyzer which focuses on Bitcoin and provides users with a bearish or bullish signal on any given day.
+We will create a user friendly sentiment analyzer which focuses on the cryto market and provides users with a bearish or bullish signal for Bitcoin on any given day.
 The application should help users determine what to trade into and/or out of their portfolio.

 In this Project, we will create and submit the following deliverables:

 - A Jupyter notebook that contains the following:
-    1. A time-series analysis on Bitcoin.
+    1. A time-series analysis on Bitcoin and Ethereum.
     2. Professionally styled and formatted visualizations.
 - An interactive Streamlit application that provides users with a forecast for bitcoin.